It is time for blog promotion. It’s time to start promoting your blog content to a target market, build a loyal audience and make money from it.

-Basically, there are two sets of people you’ll need to target in your content marketing campaign:
+There are two sets of people you’ll need to target in your blog promotion checklist:

-Industry leaders/bloggers you have mentioned in the post, or readers you believe might be interested in reading your content because they have shown interest in your blog topic by reading a similar piece of information elsewhere.
+Industry leaders/bloggers, you have mentioned in the post, or readers you believe might be interested in reading your content.
+This is because they have shown interest in your blog topic by reading a similar piece of information elsewhere.

-Here is how to reach out to these set of people.
+Here is how to reach out to this set of people.

 Warning!
-The whole process is not fancy, in fact, is a tedious work to do, but if you can – the reward can just be massive.
-Another thing is, make sure you’re not reaching out to relevant audience with a mediocre content.
+The whole process is not fancy.
+It is tedious work to do, but if you can – the reward can just be massive.
+Another thing is, to make sure you’re not reaching out to a relevant audience with mediocre content.

 Your content should be equal if not better than what they’ve already read on your competitor’s websites.